Neural Networks for 3D Characterisation of AGATA Crystals: Introduction

-The PSCS with collimated source was first implemented at the Institut pluridisciplinaire Hubert Curien (IPHC)~\cite{PSCS} (Strasbourg scanning table).
+The PSCS with a collimated source was first implemented at the Institut pluridisciplinaire Hubert Curien (IPHC)~\cite{PSCS} (Strasbourg scanning table).
 In this technique, two scans are performed: one with the detector positioned horizontally relative to a collimated source and one positioned vertically.
 The position of the collimator constrains the position of the $\gamma$-ray interaction in the detector.
 Horizontal and vertical scans are therefore used to determine the ($X,Z$) and ($X,Y$) positions of the interaction, respectively.
-The signals from both scans are then compared to build a 3D basis of signals using the PSCS algorithm~\cite{PSCS,decan2020,PSCS2,PSCS3} which is computationally intensive and time-consuming.
+The signals from both scans are then compared to build a 3D basis of signals using the PSCS algorithm~\cite{PSCS,decan2020,PSCS2,PSCS3}.
+A limitation of this approach is that it is computationally intensive and time-consuming, taking approximately $4.7$~days (on a $2.60$~GHz processor machine) to process data from one scanned crystal~\cite{PSCS2}.

 Machine learning (ML) techniques, particularly neural networks (NN), have emerged as powerful tools for data analysis and pattern recognition in various fields, including nuclear physics~\cite{ML_NP}.
 Recent applications of ML in nuclear instrumentation include particle tracking, event classification, and signal processing~\cite{ML_NP}.
-The ability of NNs to learn complex, non-linear relationships and patterns directly from the data makes them ideally suited to address the challenges of gamma-ray interaction localization using detector signals.
+The ability of NNs to learn complex, non-linear relationships and patterns directly from the data makes them ideally suited to address the challenges of gamma-ray interaction localisation using detector signals.

+The AGATA spectrometer is designed to comprise tapered hexagonal coaxial n-type HPGe crystals, arranged to cover a solid angle of $4\pi$.
+To achieve this spherical tessellation, the array utilises three distinct asymmetric crystal shapes, designated as types A, B, and C. Despite the slight variations in shape, all crystals share a common length of 90~mm and a rear diameter of 80~mm.

+To enable the precise tracking required for such a setup, each crystal is electrically segmented in 6 angular sectors and 6 depth layers, partitioning the volume into 36 segments.
+This outer segmentation is complemented by a central inner electrode that serves as the common anode, referred to as the \textit{core}.
+The nomenclature used to identify these segments is illustrated in Fig.~\ref{fig:Signals_ADL_R}.
+The hexagonal diagram (top right) shows the six angular sectors (A-F), while the 3D crystal model (bottom right) depicts the six depth layers (1-6) along the z-axis.